 Parameter Description Asset Tag The value of the asset tag setting on the printer.
+Certificate Creation Date The date that the certificate was created.
+Certificate Enrolment Status The enrolment status of the certificate.
+Certificate Expiration Date The date that the certificate expires.
+Certificate Renewal Date The date that the certificate is renewed.
+Certificate Revision Number The revision number of the certificate.
 Certificate Signing Status The status of the certificate.
 Certificate Validity Status The validity of the certificate.
 Note: An Expiring Soon status indicates that the certificate expires within 30 days.
-Color Capability The printer prints in color or black and white.
+Color Capability The printer prints in color or in black and white.
 Configuration The configuration name assigned to the printer.
 Configuration Conformance The conformance status of the printer against the assigned configuration.
 Contact Location The value of the contact location setting on the printer.
-Contact Name The value of the contact name setting on the printer.

-Parameter Description Сору The printer supports the copy function.
-Date: Added to System The date the printer was added to the system.
-Date: Last Audited The date the printer was last audited.
-Date: Last Conformance Check The date the printer configuration conformance was last checked.
-Date: Last Discovered The date the printer was last discovered.
+Contact Name The value of the contact name setting on the printer. Сору The printer supports the copy function.
+Date: Added to System The date that the printer was added to the system.
+Date: Last Audited The date that the printer was last audited.
+Date: Last Conformance Check The date that the printer configuration conformance was last checked.
+Date: Last Discovered The date that the printer was last discovered.
 Disk Encryption The printer is configured for disk encryption.
 Disk Wiping The printer is configured for disk wiping.
 Duplex The printer supports two-sided printing. eSF Capability The printer supports managing eSF applications. eSF Information The information about the eSF application installed on the printer, such as name, state, and version.
 Event Name The name of the assigned events.
 Fax Name The value of the fax name setting on the printer.
 Fax Number The value of the fax number setting on the printer.
 Fax Receive The printer supports receiving fax.

-Firmware Information The information about the firmware installed on the printer, such as the base version, engine version, and kernel version.
-Firmware Version The printer firmware version.
-Hostname The printer host name.
+Parameter Description Firmware Information The information about the firmware installed on the printer. • Name-The name of the firmware.
+For example, Base or Kernel.
+Version-The printer firmware version.
+Host Name The printer host name.
 IP Address The printer IP address.
 Note: You can use an asterisk in the last three octets to search for multiple entries.
-For example, 123.123.123., 123.123.., 123.., 123.., 2001:db8::2:1, and 2001:db8:0:0:0:0:2:1.
+For example, 123.123. , 123.123.. , 123.123.. , 123... , 2001:db8::2:1 , and 2001:db8:0:0:0:2:1 .
 Keyword The assigned keywords.
 Lifetime Page Count The lifetime page count value of the printer.
 MAC Address The printer MAC address.
 Maintenance Counter The value of the printer maintenance counter.
 Manufacturer The printer manufacturer name.
 Marking Technology The marking technology that the printer supports.
 MFP Capability The printer is a multifunction product (MFP).
 Model The printer model name.
 Printer Status The printer status.
 For example, Ready , Paper Jam , Tray 1 Missing .
 Printer Status Severity The value of the most severe status present on the printer.
 For example, Unknown , Ready , Warning , or Error .
 Profile The printer supports profiles.

-Parameter Description Scan to E-mail The printer supports Scan to E-mail.
+Scan to E-mail The printer supports Scan to E-mail.
 Scan to Fax The printer supports Scan to Fax.
 Scan to Network The printer supports Scan to Network.
 Secure Communication State The printer security or authentication state.
 Serial Number The printer serial number.
 State The current printer state in the database.
 Supply Status The printer supplies status.
 Supply Status Severity The value of the most severe supply status present on the printer.
-For example, Unknown, OK, Warning , or Error .
+For example, Unknown , OK , Warning , or Error .
 System Name The printer system name.
 Time Zone The time zone of the region where the printer is located.
 TLI The value of the TLI setting on the printer.